elucian/bee/syntax/composite.md

 **Notes:**
 * Binded rules are using multiple dispatch so they can be overloaded;
-* Rules can be overwritten in other modules;
+* Methods can be overwritten in other modules;
-* Rules can be private or public using dot prefix;
+* Methods can be private or public using dot prefix;
 * If an object is public, the constructor must also be public;
 * You can not modify object structure after it is defined.